No New Fashions in the Future

 - Somewhat averted in Bicentennial Man, which clearly shows fashions change over its 200-year timeframe.
 Granted, suits, jeans and tuxedos seem largely preserved in that time, which can look jarring compared to the more futuristic styles.

-- In Time takes place at least one hundred years in the future (one character mentions being 105).
-Cops ("Timekeepers") now dress like they're in the Matrix, and there were some unusual outfits worn by the rich women, but in the ghetto everyone dresses like it's 2011 and even the more "unique" outfits worn in New Greenwich are the kind of thing a bold person might wear today, not exactly futuristic.
-Maybe it's some kind of comment on how fashion progress has stopped due to the lack of overturn among the kinds of wealthy people who would be setting the fashions?
+- In Time takes place at least one hundred years in the future.
+While cops ("Timekeepers") now dress like they're in the Matrix, and there were some unusual outfits worn by the rich women, but the lower class dresses like it's 2011.
+If anything, the elite and the local gangsters have become more retro with their fashions, probably indicating that fashion has stagnated among the immortal set.

 - Looper Lampshades this when the crime boss (from the future of the 2070s, sent back to the 2040s) played by Jeff Daniels tells Joseph Gordon-Levitt (who dresses in standard Sci Fi-noir clothes) to try a "new" look, and that "You know those movies you're copying are just copying other movies, right?"